danielmichaels/databank/DNS.md

 > `bar.example.com.` is an alias for the CNAME `foo.example.com.`.
 A client request for `bar.example.com.` will be returned `foo.example.com.`

 The next query to the `example` domain will be asking for `foo.`.
 It will then be returned an `A` record with address `192.0.2.23`.
+This adds latency to the request as another round trip must be conducted.

+## Caching

+### Browsers

+To increase efficency by reducing the number of lookups, browsers such as Chrome, and Firefox cache DNS data.

+### Predictive Search Queries

+example of dns lookups via googles predictive search

+### OS

+OS level cache

 ## Terms